Metronome

 A metronome for real music

 Most metronome apps assume 4/4 at a steady tempo with a click on every beat.
-Real music is not like that.
-Calcophony's metronome handles asymmetric meters (5/8, 7/8, the 3+2+2 groupings of Balkan music), per-beat accent customization, subdivisions beneath the main pulse, and gradual tempo changes over a specified number of bars.
+Real music rarely works that way.
+Calcophony's metronome handles asymmetric meters such as 5/8 and 7/8 (including 3+2+2 and similar groupings), per-beat accent customization, subdivisions beneath the main pulse, and gradual tempo changes over a specified number of bars.

 Features